-This interpretation is reasonable because it is consistent with the recommendations of the College's insurance consultant every 3 years.
+This interpretation is reasonable because it is consistent with the recommendations of the College's insurance consultant, and the Michigan Community College Risk Management Authority (MCCRMA) standards of coverage.

-A review of the umbrella insurance policy on 05.22.2025 by the CFO confirmed that the policy provides coverage for a total limit of \$10MM per occurrence, or each claim limit, with a general aggregate limit of \$10MM.
+A review of the umbrella insurance policy on 04.23.24 by the CFO confirmed that the policy provides coverage for a total limit of \$10MM per each occurrence, or each claim limit, with a general aggregate limit of \$10MM.